shantanu61000/neoG-levelZero-MarkOne/README.md

+# neoG - levelZero - MarkOne
-# neroG-MarkOne JavaScript CLI app on who knows me best
+## JavaScript CLI app on who knows me best

 This is simple JavaScript CLI Quiz app.
 It has 8 questions in total about me.
 ## List of packages used